 This series consists of volumes containing copies of original wills.
-Between about 1800 and 1924 the copies of the wills were handwritten, between 1924 and 1952 the copies were typed.
-In 1952 the copies altered to photocopies.
+Prior to 1924 the copies of the wills were handwritten, between 1924 and 1952 the copies were typed.
+In 1952 the copies were altered to photocopies.
 For about twenty years at the beginning of the twentieth century, the handwritten copies were compiled by members of the Australian cricket team.
 This was evidently because a senior officer of the Court was also Chairman of the Cricket Board, and arranged the work for the winter months.

 These volumes are divided into four series and are arranged numerically within each series.